cloggo/tangd/README.md

 ## Why create a new implemenation?

 * design to be deployed on any platform
+* design to be hosted as a containerized service application
-* strive to achieve better reliability
+* strive to achieve better performance, reliability and scalability
 * resolve issue quicker because it is based on a better code base
 * treat users with utmost respect